glidejs/docs/setup.md

 - `glide.core` - Core styles, required for Glide.js to work
 - `glide.theme` - Visual styles.
 Optional styling for markup.

-This way, a library doesn't force you to overwrite it's visual styles if you want to implement your own look.
+This way, the library doesn't force you to overwrite it's visual styles if you want to implement your own look.

 #### Using `<link>`